struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 - Button that can leverage the power of OOB [events that are handled in the Salesforce mobile app and Lightning Experience](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/events_one.htm)
 - Button that can redirect to another Lightning Component or open up the component inside a modal.

-Yes I know it hurts and that\`s why 'customLightningAction.cmp' is created, which allows you to drag and drop it onto any record detail page and then configure the design parameters(table) to suit your need.
+Yes I know it hurts and that\`s why 'customLightningAction.cmp' is created, which allows you to do all mentioned above and more all with pointNclicks and very minimal coding, by dragging and dropping customLightningAction.cmp onto any record detail page and then configuring the design parameters(ref table at the end) to suit your needs.

-### Let\`s straight away jump and see the component in action, with help of below scenarios
+### Let\`s straight away jump and see the component in action, with help of below scenarios,

 1. Always Confirm box + redirect to component example
-- Let\`s say on click of 'Create Sales Order' button on Account Record we want always show a confirm box with 'Are you Sure?' message with Yes/No buttons, -- If user clicks Yes then redirect to 'newSalesOrderWizard.cmp'.
+- Let\`s say on click of 'Create Sales Order' button on Account Record we want always show a confirm box with 'Are you Sure?' message with Yes/No buttons, and then, -- If user clicks Yes, redirect them to 'newSalesOrderWizard.cmp' or open the component in modal.
 -- If clicks No then close the confirm modal.

+1a.
+Redirect to Component on confirm

+1b.
+Open Component in a Modal on confirm

 2. Conditional Confirm box + call Apex example
-- Now Let\`s say on click of 'Create Sales Order' button on Account Record we want to first do a Credit Status check and accordingly show a Confirm Box on basis of the results, -- If Account.Credit_Status__c == 'Red' we want to show a message 'This account has been marked Red are you sure you want to create a new Sales order?'.
+- Now Let\`s say on click of 'Create Sales Order' button on Account Record we want to first do a Credit Status check and accordingly show a Confirm Box on basis of the results, -- If Account.Credit_Status__c == 'Red' we want to show a message 'This account has been marked Red are you sure you want to create a new Sales order?', and then,
 --- If user clicks Yes then call 'createSalesOrder' apex method.
 --- If clicks No then close the confirm modal.
 -- Else call 'createSalesOrder' apex method